magento/merchdocs/src/sales/sales-menu.md

 {:.ee-only}
 ### Archive

-[Archiving orders]({% link sales/transactions.md %}) and other sales documents on a regular basis improves performance and keeps your workspace free of unnecessary information.
+[Archiving orders]({% link sales/order-archive.md %}) and other sales documents on a regular basis improves performance and keeps your workspace free of unnecessary information.
+Choose any of the menu items to access archived items:

+- Orders
+- Invoices
+- Shipments
+- Credit Memos